 Office 365 Privacy

 Microsoft 365 is a cloud product.
-CERN contract with Microsoft stiuplates that user data at rest is stored in Switzerland or the EU.
+CERN contract with Microsoft stipulates that user data at rest is stored in Switzerland or in the EU.

 Please note: